-In the 90s, work from Spanish researcher Francis Mojica, described how some bacteria defend themselves against viral infections.
-They do so through enzymes able to distinguish between bacteria and virus genetic material and, once distinction is made, to destroy the viral genetic material.
-The molecular basis was not understood until the full genome sequencing and ulterior discovery of a bacterial region filled with palindromic repeats, which can be read forwards and backwards equally, with no apparent function.
-Those repeats were separated by "spacer" sequences and headed by a short sequence named "leader".
+In the 90s, work from Spanish researcher Francis Mojica described how some bacteria defend themselves against viral infections.
+They do so through enzymes able to distinguish between bacteria and virus genetic material and, once the distinction is made, to destroy the viral genetic material.
+The molecular basis was not understood until the full genome sequencing and future discovery of a bacterial region filled with palindromic repeats, which can be read forwards and backward equally, with no apparent function.
+Those repeats were separated by "spacer" sequences and headed by a short sequence named "leader."
 All together, they form what is known as CRISPR sequences (Short palindromic Repeats Regularly Interspaced).

 Additionally, Cas genes, of the endonuclease class, were identified close to these genome regions.
-This finding led to the mechanism description in which bacteria, to defend against virus invasion, use a complex formed by Cas protein and RNA, produced from the CRISPR sequences.
+This finding led to the mechanism described in which bacteria, to defend against virus invasion, use a complex formed by Cas protein and RNA, produced from the CRISPR sequences.
 These molecular complexes scan viral DNA and, upon binding, degrade it.
-The system goes further, since Cas proteins can steal a small portion of viral DNA, modify it and integrate it within the set of CRISPR sequences.
-Thus, if such bacteria encounters the same virus, they will be capable of inactivate it more efficiently.
+The system goes further since Cas proteins can steal a small portion of viral DNA, modify it, and integrate it within the set of CRISPR sequences.
+Thus, if such bacteria encounter the same virus, they will be capable of inactivating it more efficiently.
 Indeed, a real bacterial immune system.
-These findings laid the ground for Dr Emmanuelle Charpentier and Dr Jennifer Doudna to propose the use of Clustered Regularly Interspaced Short Palindromic Repeats plus Cas9 as a molecular laboratory tool for genome editing.
+These findings laid the ground for Dr. Emmanuelle Charpentier and Dr. Jennifer Doudna to propose the use of Clustered Regularly Interspaced Short Palindromic Repeats plus Cas9 as a molecular laboratory tool for genome editing.
 In 2012, they showed how the system could be directed to a specific location of DNA and cut it.

-Now it is useful to understand disease.
-In a not distant future this gene editing tool will allow mankind to revert the genetic cause of some human diseases and thus to cure genetic diseases (with a well known genetic cause) nowadays incurable.
+Now it is useful to understand the disease.
+In a not distant future, this gene-editing tool will allow humankind to revert the genetic cause of some human diseases and thus to cure genetic diseases (with a well known genetic cause) nowadays incurable.